Vavřinec (Blansko District)

 Vavřinec is a municipality and village in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 900 inhabitants.

 Vavřinec lies approximately 7 km north-east of Blansko, 24 km north of Brno, and 182 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Nové Dvory, Punkevní Žleb, Suchdol and Veselice are administrative parts of Vavřinec.
+Vavřinec consists of five municipal parts (in brackets population according to the 2021 census):